jishi/node-sonos-http-api/README.md

 * resumeall (will resume the ones that was pause on the pauseall call.
 Useful for doorbell, phone calls, etc. Optional timeout)
 * say

+If your want to extend or override actions, just write your own and specify the directory where to find them in settings.json.

 State
 -----